Health Care Fraud

 Additionally, a person may be charged with a felony for knowingly and willingly offering, paying, soliciting, or receiving anything of value in exchange for a referral or to generate business—either directly or indirectly—under a federal health care program.
 Actual knowledge or specific intent to commit a violation is not required.
 This also includes the offer of anything of value in return for leasing, purchasing, ordering, or recommending such service or item that is reimbursable under a program.
 However, there are several statutory exceptions.

 Violators face a maximum penalty of five years in prison, a fine up to $25,000.00, and exclusion from federal health care programs for up to a year.

-If you need aggressive Medicare fraud defense, Kronzek and Cronkright, PLLC, is available to assist you.
+If you need aggressive Medicare fraud defense, The Kronzek Firm is available to assist you.
 We practice in all state and federal courts in Michigan’s Lower Peninsula and have extensive experience and success.